AbdullahOsama-ao/alx-react/README.md

-# React JS (Framework for Front-end Development)..
+# React JS (Framework for Front-end Development)...

 - This is just an introduction for this framework.